Extending your leasehold

 Should I extend my lease?

 Under 80 years, leasehold properties start dropping in value and it becomes a lot more expensive to get a lease extension.
-This is because you’ll have to pay the property’s ‘marriage value’ – the additional market value you’ll add to the property by extending the lease – as well the normal extension costs.
+This is because you’ll have to share the property’s ‘marriage value’ – the additional market value you’ll add to the property by extending the lease – with the leaseholder.
+This is on top of the normal extension costs.

 How much does it cost to extend a lease?